2022–23 Federation Cup (Bangladesh)

+Mohammedan SC are current champions having defeated Abahani Limited Dhaka by 4(4)–(2)4 to lift the trophy for the eleventh time.

 Participating teams

 The following eleven teams will contest in the tournament.

 Venues

-The matches will played at these three venues across these country.
+The matches were played at these three venues across the country.

 Draw

 The draw ceremony were held on 16:00 25 November 2022 at 3rd floor of BFF house Motijheel, Dhaka.
 There are eleven team was divided into three groups.
 The top two teams from each group and two best third-placed teams will qualify for the Knock out stages.